nntrn/bookstand/docs/_annotations/essays-and-lectures.md

    and the illustrations which follow will do much to correct that foolish impression that mental and physical beauty are always divorced.

+---

+*  The object of art is to stir the most divine and remote of the chords which make music in our soul; and colour is indeed, of itself a mystical presence on things, and tone a kind of sentinel.